094459/newsletter-oss-projects/README.md

 [building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk](https://aws-oss.beachgeek.co.uk/3op) provides a sample application that integrates the power of generative AI with a call to the Amazon Bedrock API from a web application such SPA built with JavaScript and react framework.
 The sample application uses  Amazon Cognito credentials and IAM Roles to invoke Amazon Bedrock API in a react-based application with JavaScript and the CloudScape design system.
 You will deploy all the resources and host the app using AWS Amplify.
 Nice detailed README, so what are you waiting for, go check this out. (#190)

+**cfn-bedrock-notify**

+[cfn-bedrock-notify](https://aws-oss.beachgeek.co.uk/3sc) is a new tool from my colleague Du'an Lightfoot that is a very creative an interesting way to incorporate large language models to help you troubleshoot failed Cloudformation deployments.
+How many times have you had a deployment fail, only to reach out to your preferred search tool to help solve the problem.
+Well with this project deployed, any issues are sent via SNS to Amazon Bedrock using Anthropic Claude v3, and (hopefully) the answer to your problems are returned via the email of the SNS subscriber. (#194)

+**chronos-forecasting**

+[chronos-forecasting](https://aws-oss.beachgeek.co.uk/3rh) is a family of pre-trained time series forecasting models based on language model architectures.
+A time series is transformed into a sequence of tokens via scaling and quantisation, and a language model is trained on these tokens using the cross-entropy loss.
+Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
+Chronos models have been trained on a large corpus of publicly available time series data, as well as synthetic data generated using Gaussian processes. (#194)

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)

+**fm-leaderboarder**

+[fm-leaderboarder](https://aws-oss.beachgeek.co.uk/3sf) provides resources to help you benchmark against the growing number of different models to help you find the best LLM for your own business use case based on your own tasks, prompts, and data. (#194)

 **foundation-model-benchmarking-tool**